-“PBL-BioAfrica is for reforming bioeconomy curricula and improving graduates’ work-life relevant competence.
-We aim at strengthening the students’ ability to tackle global sustainability issues”, said Project Manager, Dr. Eija Laitinen, Principal Research Scientist at the Bioeconomy Research Unit at HAMK.
+“PBL-BioAfrica is for reforming bioeconomy curricula and improving graduates’ working life-relevant competence.
+We aim at strengthening students’ ability to tackle global sustainability issues”, said Project Manager Dr. Eija Laitinen, Principal Research Scientist at the Bioeconomy Research Unit at HAMK.

 Pirjo Suomela-Chowdhury, Finland's Ambassador in Lusaka, noted in her greeting that cooperation between academic institutions is a highly important part Finnish–Zambian relations.

-“It really seems to me that it is doing all the right things.
-It has a strong business and entrepreneurship link, it promotes climate-smart agriculture, job creation, innovation and women's role.
+“It really seems to me that PBL-BioAfrica is doing all the right things.
+It has a strong business and entrepreneurship link, it promotes climate-smart agriculture, job creation, innovation, and women's role.
 It also promotes student mobility.”

 Erik Lundberg, Finland's Ambassador in Nairobi, shared his colleague's belief PBL-BioAfrica's purpose.